I'm Here for You: Production

 The album was produced in part by Jimmy Jam and Terry Lewis.
 Nesby cowrote or wrote every song on I'm Here for You.
 Gerald Albright contributed saxophone to the album.
+"Lord How I Need You" was written in Nesby's hometown of Rockford, Illinois, and was produced by Rockford native Big Jim Wright.

 Critical reception

 The Los Angeles Sentinel praised the "earthy singing," calling the album "the sound of love, passion and blackness."
 The Star Tribune wrote that Nesby's "majestic voice shines on a spiritual collection of R&B."

-The Christian Science Monitor deemed the album "a smooth mix of traditional gospel, dance tunes, and ballads ...
+The Christian Science Monitor deemed the album "a smooth mix of traditional gospel, dance tunes, and ballads...
 The traditional gospel tune 'Lord How I Need You' showcases Nesby's origins in the church choir."
-The St. Paul Pioneer Press wrote that "while the strings, vibes and other background instruments too often sound slightly, frightfully, canned, Nesby's voice rises above it all to deliver a truly spectacular performance throughout."
-Jesse Ballinger, of Miami New Times, opined that "on 'Let the Rain Fall', Nesby makes the strongest argument I've heard yet for hip-hop/gospel fusion."
+The St. Paul Pioneer Press wrote that, "while the strings, vibes and other background instruments too often sound slightly, frightfully, canned, Nesby's voice rises above it all to deliver a truly spectacular performance throughout."
+Jesse Ballinger, of Miami New Times, opined that, "on 'Let the Rain Fall', Nesby makes the strongest argument I've heard yet for hip-hop/gospel fusion."

 AllMusic deemed it "a brilliant blend of gospel, R&B, dance and ballads."
 MusicHound R&B: The Essential Album Guide considered the album to be "one of the most complete and pleasurable packages ever put together by Jam and Lewis."